 Further, subject to the following, we believe that as a result of our initial public offering, our common stock should now qualify as a "publicly-offered security" under the Plan Assets Regulation.
 Under the Plan Assets Regulation, a security is a "publicly-offered security" if it is freely transferable, part of a class of securities that is widely held, and either (i) part of a class of securities registered under section 12(b) or 12(g) of the Securities Exchange Act of 1934 or (ii) sold to an ERISA Plan as part of an offering of securities to the public pursuant to an effective registration statement under the Securities Act of 1933 and the class of securities of which that security is a part is registered under the Securities Exchange Act of 1934 within 120 days (or such later time as may be allowed by the Securities and Exchange Commission) after the end of the fiscal year of the issuer during which this offering of those securities to the public occurred.
-"Widely-held" for this purpose means the security is of a class owned by 100 or more investors independent of the issuer and of one another.
+"Widely-held" for this purpose means the security is of a class of an elass of a leaves of a class of a class of on enother.
 "Freely transferable," again for purposes of the Plan Assets Regulation, is a question to be determined on the basis of all relevant facts and circumstances but, where the minimum investment is \$10,000 or less, is ordinarily not adversely affected by some enumerated restrictions including restrictions against any transfer that would result in a termination or reclassification of the issuer for Federal tax purposes.